Supreme Court action on asylum rule denounced as inhumane

 The American Civil Liberties Union lawyer who is representing immigrant advocacy groups in the case, Lee Gelernt, said: “This is just a temporary step, and we’re hopeful we’ll prevail at the end of the day.
 The lives of thousands of families are at stake.”

-Morgan said the Trump administration is “doing everything that they can” to address what he described as the crisis on the U.S. border with Mexico.
+Morgan said the Trump administration is “doing everything that they can” to address what he described as the crisis on the border.

 Migrants with valid claims “should be seeking help and asylum from the first country they come in contact with,” Morgan said Thursday on Fox News.
-“They shouldn’t be paying the cartels thousands of dollars and risking their lives to take a 1,000-mile journey across several countries to get help.
-We want them to get help and seek asylum in the first country they get to.”
+“They shouldn’t be paying the cartels thousands of dollars and risking their lives to take a 1,000-mile journey across several countries to get help.”

 Associated Press writers Mark Sherman and Colleen Long contributed to this report.